marcrdavis/ArduinoTITO-PlayerTracking/README.md

   NOTE: As of Build 20210314 there are now two versions of the sketch file in the package; one for RFID and one for magnetic stripe readers.
 Determine which you want to use and modify the file as needed for your display and keypad options.

+  Build 20210814 Updates

+  - WebUI updated to include Reboot Arduino option; replaces Jackpot Reset button on UI
+  - Adds IP Address and Version information by pressing 0 on the keypad when in Attract mode
+  - Minor code changes

   EXPERIMENTAL BUILD 20210522C